Economic Impacts of Flooding

-Flooding is one of the largest expenses for provincial disaster assistance compensation programs in Alberta.
+Flooding is Canada’s most costly type of natural disaster [i].
 Flooding is responsible for extreme damage and destruction to property, public areas, and the environment which incurs enormous costs for government.
-For example, Alberta’s 2005 flooding cost the Province approximately $400 million while the overall cost of the 2013 flood is estimated at $6 billion.
-In addition to damage costs, flooding results in lost productivity, reduced hours worked and losses in GDP due to the need for resources to be put towards recovery efforts and away from daily activities.
+In addition to damage costs, flooding results in lost productivity, reduced hours worked, and losses in GDP, due to the need for resources to be put toward recovery efforts and away from daily activities.

 Temporary or Permanent Loss of Business/Wages

-Throughout southern Alberta, businesses located along the Bow, Elbow, Highwood and Oldman Rivers as well as local tributaries were forced to shut down and evacuate.
-Southern Alberta’s largest city centre, downtown Calgary, was forced to shut down for nearly one week in order for flood waters to recede and for the area to be considered safe to re-enter.
-While many Albertans were able to continue working remotely or from home, many industries such as the service industry were unable to work from home resulting in lost revenue and wages.
-Analysis from Statistics Canada found that in the final two weeks of June, approximately 300,000 (or 13.5% of the employed population in Alberta) Albertans lost 7.5 million hours of work.
+When catastrophic flooding occurs, normal economic activity is severely disrupted.
+For example, in the Southern Alberta June 2013 flood, businesses along the Bow, Elbow, Highwood, and Oldman Rivers, as well as local tributaries, were forced to shut down and evacuate.
+Southern Alberta’s largest city centre, downtown Calgary, was forced to shut down for nearly one week in order for flood waters to recede and for the area to be considered safe for re-entry.
+While many Albertans were able to continue working remotely or from home, many industries, such as the service industry, were unable to work from home, resulting in lost revenue and wages.
+Analysis from Statistics Canada found that in the final two weeks of June, approximately 300,000 Albertans (13.5% of the employed population in Alberta) lost 7.5 million hours of work [viii].
 Total hours lost by each industry is shown below:

-Given the amount of work hours lost due to the June 2013 flooding, the Government of Alberta could determine that approximately $485.3 million in real GDP was lost in the final two weeks of June.
-In addition to the economic losses experienced by businesses, local charities and not-for-profits also saw a decline in financial support as donations went to flood relief instead.
+Given the amount of work hours lost due to the June 2013 flooding, the Government of Alberta could determine that approximately $485.3 million in real GDP was lost in the final two weeks of June [x].
+In addition to the economic losses experienced by businesses, local charities and non-profits also saw a decline in financial support as donations went to flood relief instead.

-While wage and productivity losses were more pronounced in the final two weeks of June, some businesses have found recovery to take many months.
-While the impacts of flooding are devastating for any city, region or country, and the resultant economic losses prove damaging to the overall economy and well-being of citizens.
-In contrast to the economic losses experienced in the event of a flood, recovery and rebuild efforts that occur after a flood can recuperate lost revenue and/or business that occurred during the flood.
+While wage and productivity losses are most pronounced in the immediate period of a flood, some businesses find recovery takes many months, or they simply never re-open.
+The impacts of flooding can be devastating for any city, region, or country, and the resultant economic losses can be damaging to the overall economy and well-being of citizens.
+However, the recovery and rebuilding efforts that occur after a flood may compensate for lost revenue and/or business that occurred during the flood.

 Increase of Business

-The June 2013 flood resulted in an increase in business outside of the flood zone and, despite negative economic impacts, resulted in a GDP boost for Alberta due to reconstruction efforts.
-Businesses located outside the flood impacted areas or evacuated zones may have experienced an increase in business as flood affected businesses were unable to provide goods and services.
+Paradoxically, flooding (or any other disaster) can also be good for some businesses.
+Southern Alberta’s June 2013 flood resulted in an increase in business outside of the flood zone and, despite negative economic impacts, resulted in a GDP boost for Alberta, due to reconstruction efforts [xii], p.4.
+Businesses located outside the flood-impacted areas or evacuated zones may have experienced an increase in business, as flood-affected businesses were unable to provide goods and services.
 While the flood had direct negative impacts on Alberta’s economy, indirect impacts increased business activities both outside of the flood zone and after flood waters receded.